-Did you know cranberry sauce takes 10 minutes to make and is the easiest thing to do.
+Did you know cranberry sauce takes 10 minutes to make and is the easiest thing to do?
 Ever.
 The kind of easy where you just dump a bag of cranberries in a saucepan, add sugar and water and simmer for 10 minutes.
-It's so easy I'm even a little embarrassed to dedicate a whole blogpost to it.
-But if this post means saving even just one human being from another hunk of canned jelly, then I will sleep better this Thanksgiving.
+It's so simple I'm even a little embarrassed to dedicate a whole blogpost to it.
+But if this means saving even just one human being from another hunk of canned jelly, then I will sleep better this Thanksgiving.

-Of course, you can get fancy with your cranberry sauce if you wish, and add all kinds of delightful things like citrus peels and orange juice and spices.
-But me, I just love the taste of pure, straight-up, as-basic-as-it-gets cranberry sauce.
+Of course, the advantage of making your own sauce means you can get fancy with it if you wish, and add all kinds of delightful things like citrus peels and orange juice and spices (a little fresh ginger is nice).
+But to be honest, I've always preferred the taste of pure, straight-up, as-basic-as-it-gets cranberry sauce.
 Sweet, tart, simple perfection, the way my grammie used to make it.
 (I have been known to eat the stuff by the spoonful, when no one is looking).

 A very happy Thanksgiving to you and yours!